Margaret Dryburgh

-Margaret Dryburgh (24 February 1890 – 21 April 1945) was an English teacher and missionary.
-Born in Sunderland, England, she later became a missionary in Singapore, where she was captured in the Second World War.
-The plight of Dryburgh and her fellow inmates such as Betty Jeffrey in a Japanese prisoner of war camp inspired the 1996 film Paradise Road.
-She wrote The Captives' Hymn while imprisoned.
+Margaret Dryburgh (24 February 1890 – 21 April 1945) was an English-born teacher who spent most of her life as a missionary teaching in Singapore.
+During her wartime internment by the Japanese Army, she wrote "The Captives' Hymn", and worked with classically trained musician Norah Chambers to co-found the Women's Vocal Orchestra of Sumatra.

 Early life

-Margaret Dryburgh was born in Nelson Street, Monkwearmouth, Sunderland, UK in 1890.
+Margaret Dryburgh was born in Nelson Street, Monkwearmouth, Sunderland, an industrial city in the north of England in 1890.
 She was the eldest child of Reverend William Dryburgh, minister of St Stephen's Presbyterian Church, and his wife, Elizabeth Webster.
 The family moved to Swalwell, near Gateshead, when Dryburgh was a baby, where her father worked as minister at Swalwell Presbyterian Church from 1895.
 When he retired in 1906, the family returned to Sunderland, where their local church was St George's in Stockton Road.

-Dryburgh trained as a teacher at King's College, Newcastle, after leaving school, later achieving a BA degree from Durham University with distinction in Latin and Education.
-She then joined the staff of Ryhope Grammar School in 1911, where she taught history, French and Latin for the next six years.
+Dryburgh trained as a teacher at King's College, Newcastle, later achieving a BA degree from Durham University with distinction in Latin and Education.
+She joined the staff of Ryhope Grammar School in 1911, where she taught history, French and Latin for the next six years.
 She left teaching, however, to become a Presbyterian missionary in 1917, qualifying as a nursing sister to extend her skills.
 It is believed it was the influence of her mother, a leading light in the Women's Missionary Association, which persuaded her to volunteer for this role.